treblacy/cabalgc/README.md

 This program can list library package IDs in the cabal store and remove some of them.

-Here is the --help message:
+Here is the help message:

 ```
 Usage: cabalgc [OPTION...]
 PKGID...